Examples

 extra_body examples

-You can use either the SDK or the REST API to pass in extra_body.
+You can use the extra_body field to pass Google-specific parameters in your request.

 {